Dividend Informer User Guide

 Using Dividend Informer in Your Personal Portfolio Management

+We expect that subscribers will do their own supplemental research before acting on any stock recommended in the Dividend Informer to ensure that it fits with their personal portfolio diversification, total return, and risk tolerance objectives.
 Asset allocation and portfolio diversification objectives are highly personal, and we recommend working with a financial advisor if you are unsure about setting and achieving goals for yourself.

 Publication Schedule

 The Dividend Informer publishes content throughout the month.
 A typical month will include one or two stock write-ups, a summary of current coverage with updated metrics for all stocks covered, and economic and market commentary.
-Paid subscribers will receive all this content as it is released.
+Paid subscribers receive this content as it is released.

-The Stock Selection Guide
+The Stock Selection Guide®

+As you well know from every mutual fund advertisement, past performance is no guarantee of future results.
 Still, unless something has changed, the best predictor of what to expect in the future is often what has happened so far.

 Earnings per share is a key factor determining whether or not a company can pay dividends.
-This is graphed on the Stock Study form by the line labeled “e” on the front of the graph.

-The third line labeled “s” for company sales is also important.
+Sales is also important.
 The importance is that long-term earnings growth always depends on sales growth.
 In the short term, earnings can be boosted by cutting expenses (such as a merger), but expenses can’t be cut forever.
 If sales are not growing at the same rate as earnings, this is a matter to be investigated.

 Contact Us